DIY Butterfly House

 Position the roof sections by attaching the pieces to the front and back sections.
 Do not nail the roof pieces to the side section which forms the hinged door.
 The butterfly box is ready for the garden, or for some brightly colored paint.

 Mount the finished garden butterfly box to a post in the garden.
-To use a section of ¾" copper pipe as a post, attach a small piece wood (approximately 6" long x 3" wide x 1-½" thick) to the inside of the butterfly house, securing it from the back with a couple of nails or screws.
-Drill a ¾" hole though the bottom and into the block, and then mount the butterfly box on to a section of copper pipe.
+To use a section of ¾" copper pipe as a post, attach a small piece of wood (approximately 6" long x 3" wide x 1-½" thick) to the inside of the butterfly house, securing it from the back with a couple of nails or screws.
+Drill a ¾" hole through the bottom and into the block, and then mount the butterfly box onto a section of copper pipe.

-Butterflies are beautiful creatures and every gardener enjoys seeing these delightful insects floating and fluttering amidst the blooms in their gardens.
-Inviting the many different types types of butterflies such as Monarchs, swallowtails, painted ladies and red admirals is as easy as planting the types of plants and flowers that they like to eat, both as caterpillars and then later on as adults.
+Butterflies are beautiful creatures, and every gardener enjoys seeing these delightful insects floating and fluttering amidst the blooms in their gardens.
+Inviting the many different types of butterflies, such as Monarchs, swallowtails, painted ladies and red admirals, is as easy as planting the types of plants and flowers that they like to eat, both as caterpillars and then later on as adults.

-Attracting butterflies to the garden does not require a lot of space, and many nectar providing annuals and perennials can be grown successfully in containers.
-By planting the types of plants that butterflies need for each phase of their lifecycle from laying eggs and feeding hungry caterpillars to the providing nectar for adults ensures that these wonderful visitors to your gardens year after year.
+Attracting butterflies to the garden does not require a lot of space, and many nectar-providing annuals and perennials can be grown successfully in containers.
+Planting the types of plants that butterflies need for each phase of their lifecycle from laying eggs and feeding hungry caterpillars to providing nectar for adults ensures that these wonderful visitors to your gardens year after year.

 Add a water source such as a birdbath.
 Change the water often to keep it fresh, and place a few small stones on the bottom of the birdbath to provide landing areas for the butterflies.

 To keep the butterflies and their caterpillars healthy, avoid using broad-spectrum pesticides that kill the beneficial insects along with all of the bad bugs.

 And don't forget to add a butterfly house!